David Cook (singer): Other performances

 Cook also made numerous returns to American Idol.
 On April 1, 2009, Cook performed "Come Back To Me" and was presented with his Platinum Album for David Cook (album).
 On May 20, 2009, Cook performed "Permanent" during the finale of eighth season in honor of his late brother Adam, where proceeds from the live single went to Accelerate Brain Cancer Cure (ABC2).
 During the March 17, 2010, episode of American Idol, Cook sang the Rolling Stones song "Jumpin' Jack Flash".
 On April 21, 2010, Cook made an appearance on Idol Gives Back.
-On March 7, 2011, Cook released the send-off song for the tenth season, the Simple Minds song "Don't You (Forget About Me)", played upon elimination and returned on May 24, 2011 to perform the song live.
+On March 7, 2011, Cook released the send-off song for the tenth season, the Simple Minds song "Don't You (Forget About Me)", played upon elimination and returned on May 24, 2011, to perform the song live.
 He later performed "The Last Goodbye" on the stage on April 21, 2011.
 He returned in the eleventh season to perform "The Last Song I'll Write for You" and once more in the twelfth season to sing "Laying Me Low".
 Cook mentored the top 8 finalists during "Songs from the 1980s" week in the thirteenth season.
 He mentored once more with two semi-finalists during the fifteenth season, dueting with C.J.
 Johnson on "The World I Know" and Olivia Rox on his own song "Light On".
 On April 7, 2016, he returned again, performing a David Bowie medley in tribute with fellow winners Kris Allen, Lee DeWyze, Phillip Phillips, and Nick Fradiani.
-During Hollywood Week of season 20, Cook returned to mentor contestants in the rock genre and later returned to duet with Kris Allen as part of that seasons "The Great Idol Reunion" special, which aired on May 2, 2022.
+During Hollywood Week of twentieth season, Cook returned to mentor contestants in the rock genre and later returned to duet with Kris Allen as part of that seasons "The Great Idol Reunion" special, which aired on May 2, 2022.